Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Introduction

-The main obstruction to generalizing the SRG as introduced in~\cite{chaffeyGraphicalNonlinearSystem2023} to MIMO systems is the fact that the SRG is defined for operators that act on a Hilbert space.
-When operators are not square, the Hilbert space of inputs is not the same as the space of outputs, and artificially adding inputs/outputs to make the system square leads to conservatism.
 The key idea of this paper is to embed all operators in an interconnection to the same space of operators on a Hilbert space and carry out the SRG interconnections in a common Hilbert space.
 Conservatism due to the additional input/output dimensions is removed by restricting the space of input signals to the original input dimension.
-We state and prove interconnection rules that use restricted input spaces, both for the incremental and non-incremental case.
-Using these interconnection rules, we provide stability theorems for nonlinear systems that guarantee well-posedness, causality and incremental $L_2$-gain bounds, which is achieved by generalizing the (incremental) homotopy results from~\cite{chaffeyHomotopyTheoremIncremental2024} to the non-square MIMO setting.
-Throughout the paper, systems in \emph{Linear Fractional Representation} (LFR) form are considered, i.e. systems that are composed of an LTI block connected to a (diagonal) block of static nonlinearities via fractional transformation, to show applicability of the proposed theoretical concepts.
-Such LFR representations of nonlinear systems are used thoroughly in robust control~\cite{zhouRobustOptimalControl1996}, but have also been proven effective for modeling~\cite{elghaouiImplicitDeepLearning2021,yinStabilityAnalysisUsing2022} and identifying~\cite{paduartIdentificationNonlinearSystems2010,vanbeylenNonlinearLFRBlockOriented2013,schoukensIdentificationBlockorientedNonlinear2017} nonlinear systems due to their ability to express a broad range of dynamical phenomena.
-For stable LTI systems, which need not be square, we provide a computationally tractable algorithm to bound its SRG, composed of computations using singular value decomposition.
-We also provide bounds of the SRG of a diagonal static nonlinear block.
-We demonstrate our methods on three examples; a SISO system with multiple nonlinearities, a MIMO mass-spring-damper system with multiple nonlinear springs, and the example in~\cite{grootExploitingStructureMIMO2025}.
-On the latter, we compare our methods with the approach proposed in~\cite{grootExploitingStructureMIMO2025}.
+We show that such restriction can result in a passive plant or stable feedback loop, while naive additional input dimensions for the same plant can destroy passivity or fail to result in a stable feedback loop.
+To use SRG calculus on these embedded operators, we generalize the SRG calculus from~\cite{ryuScaledRelativeGraphs2022} to restricted input spaces\extver{.}{, both for incremental and non-incremental analysis.} Using these interconnection rules, we provide stability theorems for nonlinear systems that guarantee well-posedness, causality and incremental $L_2$-gain bounds, which is achieved by generalizing the (incremental) homotopy results from~\cite{chaffeyHomotopyTheoremIncremental2025} to the non-square MIMO setting.
+For stable LTI systems, which need not be square, we provide a computationally tractable algorithm to exactly compute its SRG, where the restricted input space for tall operators is respected.
+We also provide bounds for the SRG of several diagonal and non-square static nonlinear blocks.
+Throughout the paper, systems in \emph{Linear Fractional Representation} (LFR) form are considered\footnote{LFRs are representations composed of an LTI block feedback connected to a (diagonal) block of static nonlinearities.}, as they are highly useful in control design and they are often used to design non-square feedback systems.